benjamin-heasly/geffenlab-ephys-pipeline/cortex-first-run.md

 /vol/cortex/cd4/geffenlab/
 ```

-Raw, original rig data should go into a `data/` subdirectory of this storage directory.
+Raw, original rig data should go into a `raw_data/` subdirectory of this storage directory.

 ```
-/vol/cortex/cd4/geffenlab/data/
+/vol/cortex/cd4/geffenlab/raw_data/
 ```

-Within this `data/` subdirectory we can orgaize files by subject, date, and data modality.
+Within this `raw_data/` subdirectory we can orgaize files by experimenter initials, subject, date, and data modality.

 For example we have a minimal testing dataset that uses the following:
+ - experimenter: `BH`
  - subject: `AS20-minimal2`
  - date: `03112025`
  - modalities: `behavior` and `ecephys`